 Not only do the ROSL ARTS team travel up from London for the duration, they are joined by other members of London staff,and musicians from all over the world, in putting on the programme, which sees 34 concerts performed over the fortnight.

 The day starts early with a quick couple of rounds of toast, before heading to the clubhouse for the first concert of the day.
-Roughly a 25 minute walk through some of the prettiest parts of the city, we arrive at the clubhouse about an hour before the first notes are struck.
+Roughly a 25 minute walk through some of the prettiest parts of the city, we arrive about an hour before the first notes are struck.

 As the concert nears, guests start to arrive, we sell tickets from the box office, take stubs on the door and introduce the musicians before they take to the stage for the main event.

 Now we get to hear some of the best young musicians in the world play in the intimate setting of the clubhouse, a definite perk of the job!
 Many of whom have been supported by ROSL through the Annual Music Competition or the many scholarships run throughout our branch network all over the Commonwealth.